 Also, learning the new scoring structure from our experts will allow you to use the system to your best advantage.
 (An example: did you know that there is no longer a penalty for incorrect answers?
 We’re now teaching students to guess away!
 It can only work in your favor.)

 Parts of the New SAT may be harder, but with C2 it’s entirely possible to prepare well, finish on time, and rock the test.
-Check out our resources, or contact your local center to get started.
+Contact your local center to get started.
 Put in the time with C2 now, and you’ll finish in plenty of it!